starkware-libs/starknet-staking/src/flow_test/flow_ideas.md

 ## k=1 -> k=2 Migration Member
-- find sigma: Enter V0, change in V1, catch all ifs.
+- find sigma: Enter V0, change in V1, catch all ifs. more ideas:
-- find sigma - cover all branches with member from V0. more ideas:
 - member from V1, pool gets rewards at V1, update balance at V1, update balance at V3, pool gets rewards at V3, test rewards.
 - member from V1, pool gets rewards at V1, pool gets rewards at V3, update balance at V3, test rewards.